Optimus Prime: Generation 1

-The first generation Optimus Prime transforms into a Freightliner FL86 cab over semi truck.
+The first-generation Optimus Prime transforms into a Freightliner FL86 cab over semi truck.
 Within his chest is a mystic talisman, known as the Autobot Matrix of Leadership or the "Creation Matrix", carried by all Autobot leaders.
 When Optimus transforms, his tractor cab disconnects to become a sentient robot, and his trailer opens to reveal an ion blaster, forming a combat deck.
-The combat deck supports a mobile battle-station and command headquarters armed with assorted artillery and beam weapons that fire automatically.
+The combat deck supports a mobile battle- station and command headquarters armed with assorted artillery and beam weapons that fire automatically.
 The combat deck can also serve as a radio antenna for battlefield communications between the Autobots.
 The combat deck also included "Roller", a mobile scout buggy meant to scout behind enemy lines.
 When Roller is deployed, Optimus can see and hear what Roller sees and hears.
 Injury to one component is felt by each of the others.
 If the combat deck or Roller were to be destroyed, Prime could survive.
 However, despite the slight degree of autonomy they possess, the combat deck and Roller would not be able to survive without Optimus.

-The original specification of the Generation 1 Optimus Prime specifies that Optimus Prime consists of three components: the humanoid "Brain Center" (which transforms to the truck cab), the "Combat Deck" (which transforms to the truck trailer) and the "Scout Car", a non-transforming six-wheeled buggy called Roller, which can ride inside the truck trailer.
+The original specification of the Generation 1 Optimus Prime specifies that Optimus Prime consists of three components: the humanoid "Brain Center" (which transforms into the truck cab), the "Combat Deck" (which transforms into the truck trailer), and the "Scout Car", a non-transforming six-wheeled buggy called Roller, which can ride inside the truck trailer.
 All three components can function independently, but injury to one is felt by the other two.
-However, in by far the most of the fiction, the humanoid robot actually is Optimus Prime, with the other two components treated as mere accessories that disappear off the scene when Optimus Prime transforms from truck to robot mode.
+However, in by far most of the fiction, the humanoid robot is itself Optimus Prime, with the other two components treated as mere accessories that disappear off the scene when Optimus Prime transforms from truck to robot mode.